Nima-Khodabandelou/Notes/notes.md

 ##
 - Array/Collection:

       store refs
       manipulate data
       Arrays: fixed size, store homogeneous, no ready-made methods
       Collections: variable size, heterogeneous, readymade methods
 ##
 - Comparisons

       ArrayList not synchronized.
 Vector is synchronized.
       ArrayList is not a legacy class.
 Vector is legacy class.
       ArrayList increases its size by 50% of the array size.
 Vector increases its size by doubling the array size.
       ArrayList not thread-safe as not synchronized.
 Vector is thread-safe as it's every method is synchronized.

       ArrayList uses a dynamic array.
 LinkedList uses a doubly linked list.
       ArrayList not efficient for manipulation because too much is required.
 LinkedList efficient for manipulation.
       ArrayList better to store and fetch data.
 LinkedList better to manipulate data.
       ArrayList provides random access.
 LinkedList does not provide random access.
       ArrayList takes less memory overhead as it stores only obj.
 LinkedList takes more memory overhead as it stores obj and address

       Iterator traverses elements in forward direction only.
 ListIterator traverses elements in backward and forward directions both.
       Iterator can be used in List, Set, and Queue.
 ListIterator can be used in List only.
       Iterator can only perform remove operation while traversing collection.
 ListIterator can perform add, remove, and set operation while traversing collection.

       Iterator traverse legacy and non-legacy elements.
 Enumeration traverse only legacy elements.
       Iterator is fail-fast.
 Enumeration is not fail-fast.
       Iterator is slower than Enumeration.
 Enumeration is faster than Iterator.
       Iterator can perform remove operation while traversing collection.
 Enumeration can perform only traverse operation on collection.

       List contains duplicate elements.
       List is ordered collection maintains insertion order List contains single legacy class which is Vector class whereas Set interface does not have any legacy class.
       List allow n number of null values whereas Set only allows single null value.

       HashSet maintains no order, TreeSet maintains ascending order.
       HashSet impended by hash table, TreeSet implemented by Tree structure.
       HashSet performs faster than TreeSet.
       HashSet backed by HashMap, TreeSet backed by TreeMap.

       Set contains values only, Map contains key and values.
       Set contains unique values, Map contain unique Keys with duplicate values.
       Set holds single number of null value, Map include single null key with n number of null values.

       HashSet contains only values whereas HashMap includes entry (key, value).
       HashSet can iterate, HashMap needs to convert into Set to iterate.
       HashSet implements Set, HashMap implements Map
       HashSet no duplicate value, HashMap contain duplicate values with unique keys.
       HashSet contains only single number of null value whereas HashMap hold single null key with n number of null values.

       HashMap maintains no order, TreeMap maintains ascending order.
       HashMap implemented by hash table, TreeMap implemented by Tree HashMap sorted by Key or value, TreeMap sorted by Key.
       HashMap contain null key with multiple null values, TreeMap cannot hold null key but can have multiple null values.

       HashMap not synchronized.
 Hashtable synchronized.
       HashMap contain one null key and multiple null values.
 Hashtable cannot contain any null key or null value.
       HashMap not thread-safe -> useful for non-threaded apps.
 Hashtable is thread-safe, and it can be shared between various threads.
       HashMap inherits AbstractMap class, Hashtable inherits Dictionary class.

       Collection is interface, Collections is class.
       Collection -> List, Set, Queue.
 Collections -> sort and synchronize collection elements.

-hashCode() -> same integer if two keys by calling equals() are identical.

-possible that two hash code numbers have different or same keys
+      hashCode() -> same integer if two keys by calling equals() are identical. possible that two hash code numbers have different or same keys

       equals() -> override to check objs based on property.

       synchronize List, Set and Map by Collections
 ##
 - generic collection:

- not need typecasting if using generic class type-safe checked at compile time makes code bug detectable at compile time -> more stable code
+      not need typecasting if using generic class ype-safe
+      checked at compile time
+      makes code bug detectable at compile time -> more stable code
 ##
 - hash-collision

       Two keys with same hash value
       to avoid:
 		keep Two separate entries in a single hash bucket Separate Chaining
 		Open Addressing
 ##
 - Dictionary: key-value pairs.
 ##
-- Fail-fast iterator:
+- Fail-fast iterator
+-
       throws ConcurrentmodificationException in case of structural modification not require any extra space in memory.
 ##
 - unmodifiableCollection() -> make Java ArrayList Read-Only
 ##